Zamiell/isaac-faq/README.md

 ## Read the Docs

-Search [Wofsuage's API documentation](https://wofsauge.github.io/IsaacDocs/rep/) before you ask a question.
+Search [Wofsuage's API documentation](https://wofsauge.github.io/IsaacDocs/rep/) before you ask a question to other modders.

 <br>